 Associated fossils other fossils found in the same area, indicate the past presence of organisms and may be clues to what creature originally produced the coprolite.
 Sometimes, coprolites are found near the fossilised remains of the actual animal itself.

 By studying (ichnology) the physical composition of coprolites, palaeontologists (or Scatologists) can deduce if the animal that produced it was most likely a carnivore, herbivore or omnivore.
-Traces particles can show what an animal ingested.
-Seeds, bones, spores, pollen, wood, grass, leaves, even microorganisms and parasites, can be preserved within coprolite.
+Trace particles can show what an animal ingested.
+Seeds, bones, spores, pollen, wood, grass, leaves, even micro organisms and parasites, can be preserved within coprolite.